seqan/seqan/manual/source/Tutorial/DataStructures/Sequence/Sequences.rst

 The user can specify the kind of string that should be used in an optional second template argument of :dox:`String`.
 This is also known as selecting the specialization of a class in SeqAn.
-The default string implementation is :dox:`AllocString Alloc String`, which the best choice for most cases.
+The default string implementation is :dox:`AllocString Alloc String`, which is the best choice for most cases.

 .. includefrags:: demos/tutorial/sequences/base.cpp
     :fragment: specification_example